ArcanaFramework/arcana/docs/source/getting_started.rst

 The basic usage pattern is

-* Specify a :ref:`Dataset` to work with
+* Define a dataset to work with
-* Define columns to access and store data
+* Specify columns in the dataset to access data from and store data to.
-* Apply a Pydra_ task or workflow, or an :ref:`Analysis classes` to the dataset
+* Apply a Pydra_ task or workflow, or an Arcana analysis class, to connect the dataset columns
-* Generate selected derivatives
+* Request selected derivatives to generate

 For example, to execute FSL's Brain Extraction Tool (BET) over all subjects of a dataset stored within the ``/data/my-dataset`` directory (which contains